Choosing between Amplemarket vs. lemlist for your outbound sales often comes down to these five questions:

 Account-based marketing: neither runs display ads, retargeting, or multi-channel ABM plays.

-This isn't a criticism of Amplemarket or lemlist.
-They're built to do outbound well, and they do.
+This is not a criticism of Amplemarket or lemlist.
+They are built to do outbound well, and they do.
 But teams that need to connect first touch to closed deal to renewal within a single intelligence layer are looking at a different category of platform.

 Pricing: three different models for three different buyers